Bastardkb/bastardkb.github.io/help/remapping_pins.md

 Use a wire to bodge the broken pin and the replacement pin.
 You can find instructions on the [how to bodge wire page][bodge].

-You will need to do this on **both sides of your keyboard**, even the side that still works.
-This is because we will modify the firmware, and the hardware configuration needs to be the same on both halves.
+If you are fixing a broken serial pin, you will need to do this and change the firmware on **both sides of your keyboard**, even the side that still works.

-While this is not technically necessary for a broken row/col pin, it would add a lot of complexity while debugging and potential issues with switching the master side and using bootmagic.
+If you are fixing a broken row or column pin, you will need to do this and change the firmware on **the side that does not work only**.

 ## Broken row or column